 Defaults: listen on 127.0.0.1:8008, SOCKS at localhost:1080, remote localhost:80.

-s5pin can expose non-public REST services (e.g. on noodle's LAN) as local ports, making them reachable by the envoy API call mechanism.
+s5pin can expose non-public REST services on gravlax's network as local ports, making them reachable by the envoy API call mechanism.
 See API Registration.